fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-ExtendingDesignsWithExistingComponents.md

 We currently have a "Hello, World!" component that can say "hello!"" by printing to a web page and logging to the console.
 What if we wanted it to talk as well?

-We'll extend the code further using an existing Infusion [text to speech](/infusion/development/TextToSpeechAPI.html) component, which should work in a modern text-to-speech supporting browser:
+We'll extend the code further using an existing Infusion [text to speech](../TextToSpeechAPI.md) component, which should work in a modern text to speech supporting browser:

 <div class="infusion-docs-note">You can check out the [Live Example](http://codepen.io/waharnum/pen/vgyBbe?editors=1111) of the code below on [CodePen](http://codepen.io/)</div>